reactivego/jig/cmd/jig/README.md

 [![](http://godoc.org/github.com/reactivego/generics/cmd/jig?status.png)](http://godoc.org/github.com/reactivego/generics/cmd/jig)

 `jig` generates statically typed code from generic functions and generic datatypes.
 The generated code can then be build with Go 1.
-The generated code can then be build with Go 1.
 Go version 1 will never support generics directly.
 Go version 2 however, most likely will.
 Eventually when Go 2 arrives with full support for generics, it should be fairly easy to switch over.

 `Jig` is a code generator that uses a build/generate cycle to steer the generation of code.
 It repeatedly builds a program and uses compile errors to figure out what code to generate.